 The exiled Jews return to Jerusalem after the Lord moved the heart of king Cyrus of Persia to make a proclamation to build a temple in Jerusalem.
 “And the people of any place where survivors may now be living are to provide him with silver and gold, with goods and livestock, and with freewill offerings for the temple of God in Jerusalem.”
 (Ezra 1:3) God provided for His people when they left Babylon, just like He did in the Exodus of His people from Egypt.
 When God prompted king Cyrus to proclaim the freedom of the captives, it was God’s way of demonstrating His ongoing mercy, grace and forgiveness.
-The list of Jews who returned to the Holy Land included Nehemiah and Mordecai along with a number of priests, Levites, singers, gatekeepers, temple servants, and some descendants of Solomon.
+(Isaiah 40:66 fulfilled) The list of Jews who returned to the Holy Land included Nehemiah and Mordecai along with a number of priests, Levites, singers, gatekeepers, temple servants, and some descendants of Solomon.
 The number of jubilant captives released totaled a population of 49,897.
 It took seven months for the Israelites to settle in their towns before “the people assembled as one man in Jerusalem.”
-(Ez 3:1) They celebrated the Feast of Tabernacles after the altar was built and they paid money to the carpenters for the cedar logs needed for the rebuilding of the temple.
+(Ez 3:1)

 God blessed Ezra’s obedience and King Artaxerxes issued a letter to Ezra.
 Permission was granted to any priest or Levite willing exit with Ezra to go.
 They were able to exit with gold, silver, wheat, wine, olive oil, and salt.
 Another great blessing was that no tax was to be imposed on the priests, Levites, singers, gatekeepers, or servants of the house of God.

 After all the abundant blessings of the Lord, the people of Israel, including the priests and Levites mingled the holy race by marrying pagan peoples that surrounded Jerusalem.
-Socked and ashamed, Ezra immediately began praying for God’s mercy while confessing, weeping and throwing himself down.
-When the people saw how their intermarriage sin affected Ezra, one person confessed and Ezra led them into a sacred covenant with God.
-(Ez 10) A long prayer of confession in the ninth chapter.
+“I proclaimed a fast…so that we might humble ourselves before God” Ezra 8:21 “While Ezra prayed and confessed, weeping and falling face down before the house of God, an extremely large assembly of Israelite men, women, and children gathered around him.
+The people also wept bitterly” Ezra 10:1 When the people saw how their sins affected Ezra, one person confessed and Ezra led them into a sacred covenant with God.
+(Ez 10) A long prayer of confession is found in the ninth chapter.

 There are many great lessons in the book of Ezra and it is always wise to learn from the mistakes of others.
 The ten Northern tribes were the first to be taken captive by Assyria (2 Kings 17) The two Southern tribes (Benjamin and Judah) were taken captive by Babylon.
 (2 Kings 25) The ten Northern tribes who were carried away to Assyria never returned.
 The Southern tribes were restored to their own land (Jerusalem) while under the Persian Empire.